Saburian Air Force Base, Africa

 The soldiers checked the bodies for life.
 A technician located David’s camouflaged bag.
 Li took it and handed off the phone.
 After removing the heavy gold necklace, he examined it in the palm of his hand.
 Between two amber beads, a medallion hung from a loop in the center.

 The Saburian general looked at it.
-“The pendant shows the American state of Texas where Dr. Campbell is from.
+“The pendant says Texas, the country where Dr. Campbell is from.
 The note…”

 Both generals started at the scrawl on the paper.

 A soldier came up to them and saluted.
-“Sir, they only took the two Americans on the helicopter.
+“Sir, they only took the two Westerners on the helicopter.
 All the other men are dead.”

 Furious, Li turned to Shah.
 “Why?”